-51. If the tyres show signs of slight wear, they may be removed from the wheels as described in A.P.104 series and re-fitted in the reverse position.
+51. If the tyres show signs of slight wear, they may be removed from the wheels as described in A.P.2337 and re-fitted in the reverse position.
 The sizes of tyres to be used are given in the Leading Particulars and the inflation pressures will be found in the Servicing Schedule.
+While it is not necessary to fit tyres in pairs (i.e., port and starboard can be different sizes), it is essential that the tube matches the tyre.

-◀ Main undercarriage shock absorber deflection check and setting of pressure recuperator valve
+Shock absorber deflection and setting of mechanical recuperator valve